FLEETCOR Technologies (NYSE:FLT) Updates FY 2021 Earnings Guidance

 FLEETCOR Technologies (NYSE:FLT) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $13.000-$13.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.970.
 The company issued revenue guidance of $2.79 billion-$2.81 billion, compared to the consensus revenue estimate of $2.77 billion.

 A hedge fund recently raised its stake in FLEETCOR Technologies stock.
-Morgan Stanley increased its holdings in FLEETCOR Technologies, Inc. (NYSE:FLT) by 55.3% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 314,539 shares of the business services provider’s stock after acquiring an additional 111,943 shares during the quarter.
-Morgan Stanley owned about 0.38% of FLEETCOR Technologies worth $80,542,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Hedge funds and other institutional investors own 89.91% of the company’s stock.
+Morgan Stanley lifted its stake in shares of FLEETCOR Technologies, Inc. (NYSE:FLT) by 55.3% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 314,539 shares of the business services provider’s stock after purchasing an additional 111,943 shares during the quarter.
+Morgan Stanley owned about 0.38% of FLEETCOR Technologies worth $80,542,000 at the end of the most recent quarter.
+89.91% of the stock is currently owned by institutional investors and hedge funds.

 FLEETCOR Technologies, Inc engages in the provision of digital payment solutions that enables businesses to control purchases and make payments.
 It operates through the following geographical segments: North America, International, and Brazil.
 The company was founded by William Boatner Reily III and Ronald F.